 Address: The Parlour, The Park Pavilion, 40 Canada Square Park, London, E14 5FW

-We were already fans of Chai Ki’s food (the veggie Aloo Tikki Bun – with spiced potato hash, fried egg, cheese and tamarind tomato ketchup – is one of the best burgers in Canary Wharf) and now we’re ready to rave about the cocktails.
+If you’re looking for a bar in Canary Wharf serving up Indian soul food, we recommend a visit to Chai Ki.
+We were already fans of Chai Ki’s food (the veggie Aloo Tikki Bun – with spiced potato hash, fried egg, cheese and tamarind tomato ketchup – is one of the best burgers in Canary Wharf) and now we’re ready to rave about the cocktails too.
 Our favourite is the Chai Ki Toddy with Ceylon Arrack, pineapple and chai masala, but the runner-up is the equally delicious (and non-alcoholic) Kovalam Beach made with guava, coconut, lychee and ginger ale.

 Address: Chai Ki, Crossrail Place, London, E14 5AR

-Everyone knows that Roka serve some of the best food in Canary Wharf, but their cocktails are just as good as their sashimi.
+Overlooking Canada Square, Roka serves contemporary Japanese robatayaki cuisine.
+It’s considered the ultimate place for traditional Japanese dining, and everyone knows that Roka serve some of the best Japanese food in Canary Wharf, but their cocktails are just as good as their sashimi.
 We’re fans of the Roka Negroni, with rose petal infused gin, campari, lime shu and peach bitters.

 Address: Roka, 4, Canary Wharf Group, Park Pavilion, 40 Canada Square, London, E14 5FW